winton/require/README.markdown

 Require
 =======

-Manage multiple dependency profiles from a single file.
+Manage your project's dependencies with a pretty DSL.

 * Gem activation
 * Require calls